This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“In my experience, beer cocktails tend to be pretty straightforward in their flavor.
+Kendall’s Take: “In my experience, beer cocktails tend to be pretty straightforward in their flavor.
 I’ve rarely come across one that doesn’t just taste like beer with a hint of whatever other ingredients are used.
 This one, although simple, was much more complex and reminded me of a wintry version of light beer thanks to the dark and rich flavors of the tonic syrup and blackcurrant liqueur.
-I have a hops allergy, so I can’t indulge in beer too much, but what I tasted of this light but brooding concoction was delicious.”
+I have a hops allergy, so I can’t indulge in beer too much, but what I tasted of the Tonic Spritzer, a light but brooding concoction, was delicious.”

 Recipe